GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2021-05-11-wait-time-fees.md

 classes: wide
 ---

-This was the hardest and complex video to make but very happy to make it.
-I went down the rabbit hole of fees to make this for the community.
-Even the detailed parts are a oversimplification but the main points are valid.
-Hope you like the video!
+This was the hardest and most complex video to make, but I'm very happy to have made it.
+I went down the rabbit hole of fees to create this for the community.
+Even the detailed parts are an oversimplification, but the main points are valid.
+I hope you like the video!

 ###  Wait times and Fees
 {% include video id="XAdaEXO-Ofg" provider="youtube" %}